awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

 Parameter policies help you manage a growing set of parameters by enabling you to assign specific criteria to a parameter such as an expiration date or *time to live*\.
 Parameter policies are especially helpful in forcing you to update or delete passwords and configuration data stored in AWS Systems Manager Parameter Store \(Parameter Store\)\.
 Parameter Store offers the following types of policies: `Expiration`, `ExpirationNotification`, and `NoChangeNotification`\.

 **Note**
-To implement password rotation lifecycles, use AWS Secrets Manager\.
+To implement password rotation lifecycles, use AWS Secrets Manager \(Secrets Manager\)\.
 Secrets Manager allows you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle\.
 For more information, see [What is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager Userguide*\.

 Parameter Store enforces parameter policies by using asynchronous, periodic scans\.
 After you create a policy, you don't need to perform additional actions to enforce the policy\.
 Parameter Store independently performs the action defined by the policy according to the criteria you specified\.